- AICE courses and examinations are equivalent to first year college and university courses (See Course Equivalents for more detail).

-- AICE and Pre-AICE teachers at Anclote High School are trained directly by Cambridge.
+- AICE and Pre-AICE teachers at Hudson High School are trained directly by Cambridge.
 Each of the courses strictly follows a course syllabus that is designed by Cambridge professors.

 - AICE students are eligible for the Florida Bright Futures Scholarship.
-All AICE Academy students are required to fulfill the 100-hour community service project, which is required for the Florida Academic Scholars Award.
+All AICE Programme students are required to fulfill the 100-hour community service project, which is required for the Florida Academic Scholars Award.

 - The AICE program of study at HHS offers students one of the most demanding and rigorous college preparatory programs in the world.
 The State of Florida Universities and the Bright Futures Scholarship Program each award one extra quality point for students who successfully complete an AICE course with a “C” or better.

 - Study by Bill Kolb: Former director of admissions at the University of Florida: The study found that AICE program graduates attending the University of Florida had an average end-of-freshman year GPA of 3.46 whereas students coming from other acceleration mechanisms such as Advanced Placement (AP) and International Baccalaureate (IB) had an average GPA of 3.12 and 3.10 respectively.